Abirii/HennAbirii/README.md

 ![Demo](https://user-images.githubusercontent.com/40145410/58424277-c254bf00-809f-11e9-9db9-a81e0a0925e6.gif)

-**⭐ Looking for a Junior Developer, Data Science or Computer Vision position ⭐**
+**🔎 Looking for a Junior Developer, Data Science or Computer Vision position 🔎**

 ### Hi there,👋 I'm Chen.

 - 🎯 Autodidact.
 - 💻  **Working on a social and technological project in my free time**.
 - 🎓  Currently studying Computer Science at The Open University Of Israel, until November.
 - 🎓  Planning to study a masters degree after.

+### I'm Passion about
+- 💻 Programming
+- 💿 New Technologies
+- 📈 Deep Learning
-- 📷 Passionate about Computer Vision
+- 📷 Computer Vision
+- 🍕 Pizza

 ### Languages and Tools: